diegoaaron/diegoaaron/README.md

 - 👋 Hi, I’m Diego Aarón
-- 👀 I’m interested in Python and Django
+- 👀 I’m interested in PL/SQL and Java
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning PL/SQL
-- 💞️ I’m looking to collaborate on Django projects
+- 💞️ I’m looking to collaborate on Java Projects
-- 📫 How to reach me ...

 <!---
 diegoaaron/diegoaaron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.